Curstantine/Riba/README.md

 Since this project was using `dartfmt` with 2 space indent prior to the migration, the codebase as of now is not consistent with the above rules.

+## Targets other than Android

+The project is written in a platform agnostic way, so it should be possible to build for other platform with a little bit of messing around.